-A No. We choose not to participate or become contracted to any particular health insurance companies.
+A. No. We choose not to participate or become contracted to any particular health insurance companies.
 We feel it is more important for us to offer quality treatment to our patients and this can become compromised with preferred providers as the insurance company dictates what they will pay the dentist for the treatment.
 We don’t want to take short cuts that prevent us doing a fantastic job.
 We do have HICAPS which enables us to be able to process your claim on the spot leaving you with only the gap payment.

 For more information on preferred providers click here

-A As everybody has different health insurance providers and are covered under different policies it is near impossible for us to know how much they will contribute to your treatment.
+A. As everybody has different health insurance providers and are covered under different policies it is near impossible for us to know how much they will contribute to your treatment.
 However at the end of your regular check up appointment if you require further dental work you will receive a printed out treatment plan from your dentist.
 On this plan will be all the individual item numbers for the planned treatment and you can then contact your insurance provider to see how much they will contribute to the treatment.
 Some funds allow us to give you a quote of what they will pay from our HICAPS machine.
 Ask our friendly reception staff.

-A Most patients receive a result they are happy with in 2-4 weeks of home bleaching.
+A. Laser teeth whitening can provide immediate changes in a single visit with the least sensitivity.
+Most patients receive a result they are happy with in 2-4 weeks of home bleaching.
 Some teeth that are more yellow due to ageing can take longer.
 It is important to attend any review appointments with your dentist to monitor how your individual treatment is progressing.

-A Custom made mouthguards from a dentist have be shown to provide up to5 times greater protection and comfort than a chemist bought ‘boil and bite’ guard.
+A. Custom made mouthguards from a dentist have be shown to provide up to5 times greater protection and comfort than a chemist bought ‘boil and bite’ guard.

-A Children aged between 4-18 years old should test the fit of their mouthguard at the beginning of every game.
+A. Children aged between 4-18 years old should test the fit of their mouthguard at the beginning of every game.
 As children lose and gain new teeth and their jaws grow their mouthguard will need to be adjusted by the dentist or on occasion remade.
 This is much like them growing out of new shoes.
 We warranty and will remake mouthguards for children that have outgrown them within twelve months.
 With adults, the teeth and jaw bone are fully developed so adjustments during a sporting season to maintain the fit is less likely.
 We recommended bringing your mouthguard to your regular checks so the dentist can assess if the guard needs any adjustments.

-A Most health insurance providers will contribute something towards a mouthguard to find out exactly what they will pay you will need to contact them directly with the item number.
+A. Most health insurance providers will contribute something towards a mouthguard to find out exactly what they will pay you will need to contact them directly with the item number.

 A. Yes.
 Early in the year we offer limited afternoons where we reduce the cost of mouthguards by 50%.
 The discounted mouthguards are subject to appointment availability.
 Towards the beginning of the calendar year we release the date for the group discount afternoons.
 If you would like to be added to our emailing list and be notified about the deal please email us with your name and email address to email@example.com

-A How long a filling lasts is very dependent on the environment it is in.
+A. How long a filling lasts is very dependent on the environment it is in.
 Everything has a lifespan dependant on how much tooth is left, what kind of foods you consume, how well you brush and maintain your teeth, and how well the filling is placed.
 Most white resin fillings last about 10 years but in a healthy well maintained mouth may last over 20 years.
 Fillings can need replacing sooner in people that brush poorly, eat a high sugar or acidic diet, or grind their teeth a lot.
 You should see a dentist every 6 months to have your existing fillings checked.